A ridiculously good XI signed by Juventus on a free: Pogba, Pirlo…

 — Khaled Al Nouss (@khaledalnouss1) May 25, 2017

 Spanish international Llorente gets the final spot ahead of Kingsley Coman, and it’s hard to argue with his inclusion.

 The most handsome man in the Premier League was still in his 20s when he joined Juve from Athletic Bilbao, which is news to us because we’d assumed he’d always been between the ages of 30 and 33.

 He did pretty well for the club too, scoring 27 goals in his two full seasons.
-He even got a late run-out in the Champions League final, but wasn’t able to prevent Barcelona sealing victory.
+He even got a late run-out in the Champions League final but wasn’t able to prevent Barcelona from sealing victory.

 READ NEXT: Zlatan Ibrahimovic at Juventus: His first hat-trick & a fork in the road

 TRY A QUIZ: Can you name every manager to have won the Champions League?